 For Smarter Nutrition (10)

-What’s Really Best for Your Bones?
-A Lesson in Calcium from the Harvard School of Public Health
+Calcium and Milk from the Harvard School of Public Health

 Is milk your only option for making sure that you get enough calcium in your diet?
 Not so, according to two schools of thought.
 The pro-milk side believes that three glasses of milk a day will prevent osteoporosis, which leads to more than 1.5 million fractures and 300,000 broken hips.
 The other side believes that consuming a lot of milk and dairy products will have little effect on the rate.
 This article doesn’t take any particular side, but explains what is currently known about the use of calcium in the body.
 It covers what calcium is, where calcium comes from and what osteoporosis is.

-This is the website of the Food and Nutrition Center, brought to you by the United States Department of Agriculture.
+This is thethe Food and Nutrition Information Center, brought to you by the United States Department of Agriculture.
+Topic sections include dietary guidance, lifecycle nutrition, diet and health, surveys, reports and research, food composition, food safety, dietary supplements, food labeling, nutrition assistance programs, professional and career resources, and FAQ.
 You’ll find spotlight articles on healthy eating habits for teens, kids, infants, toddlers and adults.
 Information about how to keep a healthy lifestyle is include including nutritional data about hundreds of foods all available with the click of your mouse.
 Topics range from A to Z, and users can look at dietary guidelines and calorie content in their favorite foods.

 Dietary Nutrition: What You Should Know